formulajs/formulajs/CONTRIBUTING.md

 ### 6. Testing Data Block

-- You can change ```Data-Block-Test.html``` with your added function, with hard code arguments.
+- Create a schema for your function in `src/crypto-function-schema` to validate it parameters
-- Add you API in localstorage manualy.
+- Add it test cases `test/crypto-functions`
-- Click Test Button, now you can see you return value in UI.
+- Run `npm run test:crypto` to run tests cases for all crypto functions

 ## Code Style Guidelines